ChrisLTD/docker-compose-lamp/README.md

 # docker-compose-lamp
-A simple set of dockers for running a local Drupal or WordPress LAMP
+A simple set of dockers for running a local LAMP
 - Apache 2.4
 - PHP 7.0
 - MariaDB 10.1

 ## General Usage Information

-By default this mounts the /var/www/html directory to ~/public_html on your Linux OS.
-From here you can install drupal using Drush or use any website files.
+By default this mounts the /var/www/html directory to ./app on your host OS.
 It is intended to keep all of the web application files outside of the containers so you can easily work on the files.
-The database should go in the mariadb container included with this.
+The database files are persisted to the ./data directory.

+The database hostname is set to `db`.

 ## Setup